jackzyliu/grade_system/README.md

 script will notify if the action is successful

 Name: add_student_grade.sh
-Usage: ./add_student_grade.sh [pennkey] [assignment_label]
+Usage: ./add_student_grade.sh
-Description: the user will be prompted to enter the student's score for the assignment; updates the database with the new assignment score script will notify if the action is successful or if the student or assignment is not found
+Description: the user will be prompted to enter the student's identity key, homework label, and score for the assignment; updates the database with the new assignment score script will notify if the action is successful or if the student or assignment is not found